 Europe’s Demand for Copper is increasingly met by Recycling

 According to the International Copper Study Group (ICSG), about 50% of the copper used in Europe comes from recycling.
-This reveals our copper requirements are increasingly being met by recycling.
-This win-win situation is helping to supply our ever-increasing demand for the metal (+250% since the 1960s) while, at the same time, lessening the environmental impact of its production and ensuring its availability for generations to come.
+This reveals that copper requirements are increasingly being met by recycling.
+This win-win situation is helping to supply the ever-increasing demand for the metal (+250% since the 1960s) while, at the same time, lessening the environmental impact of its production and ensuring its availability for generations to come.

 A computer contains around 1.5 kg of copper, a typical home about 100 kg and a wind turbine 5 tonnes.
-Considering copper can be fully recycled and reused again and again, without any loss of performance, we have every incentive to ensure our products and copper waste are correctly processed when they reach the end of their useful lives.
-After all, the copper from one’s smartphone could end up as part of the water system in one’s home!
+Considering copper is infinitely recyclable and can be reused again and again, without any loss of properties, there is every incentive to ensure products and copper waste are correctly processed when they reach the end of their useful lives.
+After all, the copper from a smartphone could end up as part of the water system in a home!